-Nations League round-up: Portugal see off Italy
+UEFA Nations League round-up: Portugal see off Italy

 George Tucudean turned the ball home at the near post from a corner to grab Romania a point.

-In the same group, goals from Stefan Savic and Marko Jankovic earned Montenegro a 2-0 win over Lithuania.
+In the same group, goals from Stefan Savic and Marko Jankovic earned Montenegro a 2-0 win over Lithuania in Podgorica.

-In Group D1, Andorra drew 1-1 with Kazakhstan and in Group D3, Sheffield Wednesday striker Atdhe Nuhiu helped Kosovo to a 2-0 win over the Faroe Islands and Malta drew 1-1 at home to Azerbaijan.
+In Group D1, Andorra claimed their second draw in two games as they held visitors Kazakhstan to a 1-1 draw and in Group D3, Sheffield Wednesday striker Atdhe Nuhiu helped Kosovo to a 2-0 win over the Faroe Islands in Pristina, and Malta drew 1-1 at home to Azerbaijan.

+Watch seven more UEFA Nations League games, including Spain v Croatia and Iceland v Belgium, live on Sky Sports on Tuesday night.